 A doctor is usually able to diagnose a case of influenza by simply observing common symptoms and noting the presence of influenza in the local community.
 Most people will not require tests for diagnosis.

-Laboratory tests may be helpful in determining treatment options, as well as establishing if influenza is the cause of an outbreak in a closed setting such as a hospital, nursing home, or summer camp.
+Laboratory tests may be helpful in determining treatment options for the patient as well.
+They can also help the doctor to establish whether influenza is the cause of an outbreak in a closed setting such as a hospital, nursing home, or summer camp.

 Most influenza tests require a nasal or throat swab to determine the type of influenza virus.
 Occasionally, a blood sample is required for antibody testing.
 A variety of tests can determine the type of influenza virus in less than 30 minutes.
 However, these tests are not as accurate as those that take longer to obtain results.
 The following tests are those most commonly used in influenza testing.

 Rapid Influenza Diagnostic Test (RIDT)

 RIDT is a test that can quickly determine whether a patient’s symptoms are caused by the flu virus or by another viral or bacterial infection that requires more serious treatment.
 A number of rapid tests are available, and they all require a simple nasal swab.
 The results are usually available on the same day.
 Rapid tests are most accurate when administered within the first 48 hours after symptoms appear.

 Some rapid tests can distinguish between flu virus types A and B, but none of them can identify subtypes.
 Additionally, the American Association for Clinical Chemistry (AACC) notes that the tradeoff for the speed of these tests is that they can miss up to 30 percent of flu infections.

 This test uses a nasal swab to determine the presence or absence of antibodies to the influenza virus in nasal secretions.
 The test can tell the difference between Type A and Type B virus.
 However, it is unable to distinguish between subtypes of Type A viruses like H1N1 or H3N2.